zackw/www.owlfolio.org/content/research/securing-the-future-net.md

 Date: 2011-04-06 17:26
 Slug: securing-the-future-net

 Today I had the fortune to attend a group discussion ambitiously entitled "Future of Internet Security" at Mozilla.
 What this was *mostly* about was, given that a [recent incident][] has severely shaken everyone's confidence in the [PKIX][] (PDF, say sorry) mechanism that everyone currently uses to decide that a secure website is who it says it is, what can we do about it?
-I'm not going to attempt to summarize the discussion; instead I'm going to point at the [Etherpad log][], then plow boldly forward with my own (incontrovertibly correct, of course) opinion on the way forward, on the assumption that everyone who reads this will already be familiar enough with the context to know what I'm talking about. **[EDIT 8 April:** A [video record of the discussion][] is now available.**]**
+I'm not going to attempt to summarize; instead I'm going to point at the [Etherpad log][] and [video record of the discussion][], then plow boldly forward with my own (incontrovertibly correct, of course) opinion on the way forward, on the assumption that everyone who reads this will already be familiar enough with the context to know what I'm talking about.

 I will quote in full the "principles" with which the discussion was kicked off, though (really they're more like constraints on solutions